-In order for an Investment Instruction to be processed, your Investment form must to be sent before 12h00 on each business day ("Cut Off Date") for your Investment iorn must to be sent before 12nov on each business day ("Cut Off Date") for your Investment application to be processed on the current business day.
+In order for an Investment Instruction to be processed, your Investment form must to be sent before 12h00 on each business day ("Cut Off Date") for your Investment application to be processed on the current business day.
 Your funds need to be reflecting in our bank account before 12h00 ("Cut off") on the current business day and proof of payment sent to clientservices@realfin.co.za.
 Any funds received after the Cut Off shall be retained by the Manager in a separate account and shall be invested (together with any interest which has accrued thereon) on the next available business day.

-In order for your participatory interests in the Portfolio to be redeemed at the relevant request date ("Redemption Date"), your Redemption instruction must be submitted to RCIS before 12h00 on the current business day ("Cut Off") for your redemption to be transacted at the current day's price.
+In order for your participatory interests in the Portfolio to be redeemed at the relevant request date ("Redemption Date"), your Redemption instruction must be submitted to RCIS before 12h00 on the current business day ("Cut Off") for your investment to be transacted at the current day's price.
 All redemptions must be submitted in writing and will be executed following receipt and acceptance of such instruction.
-Please note in the case of daily traded hedge funds, settlement may take up to 5 business days.
+Please note in the case of daily traded Hedge Fund redemptions, settlement may take up to 5 business days.